Los Frailes Beach: Hiking to the Most Beautiful Beach in Ecuador

 Difficulty: Easy

-What to Bring: Sunglasses, sunscreen, hat/shade, cash, passport copy, comfortable walking shoes, water, snacks/sack lunch, camera, towel, swimsuit
+What to Bring: Sunglasses, sunscreen, hat/shade, cash, passport copy, comfortable walking shoes, water, camera, towel, swimsuit.
+Supposedly, visitors are no longer permitted to bring in food because people were leaving the beach a mess.
+So eat a big meal beforehand!

 The Hike to Los Frailes Beach